opiopan/rcstick-f/README.md

 L1,L2,L3   | 1.2nH (1005)           |

 ### Case Design
-You can download [STL data](https://raw.githubusercontent.com/wiki/opiopan/rcstick-f/data/case.zip) of case for tiny version of PCB.
-That is desined assuming that is printed by resin printer.<br>
+You can download the [STL file](https://raw.githubusercontent.com/wiki/opiopan/rcstick-f/data/case.zip) for the case for the tiny version of PCB.
+THis is designed assumeing that is is printed using a resin printer.<br>
-Note that PCB thickness should be 1.2mm if you apply this case design.
+*Note that PCB thickness should be 1.2mm if you apply this case design.*

 <p align="center">
 <img alt="case structure" src="https://raw.githubusercontent.com/wiki/opiopan/rcstick-f/images/case-structure.jpg" width=700>